knapeczadam/dae-applied-math-and-physics-1/README.md

 ### ⚖️ License
 Licensed under the **MIT License** — feel free to study, adapt, or fork the GeoGebra setups for learning purposes.

----

-*Made with logic, vectors, and just enough caffeine ☕
-— Ádám*